voidify3/TradingApp/DetailedDesignDoc.md

     - IF the asset is found, print the quantity as a string
     - IF the asset is NOT found, throw an exception

+*Method desc:* Method used by IT admins to change the amount of a specified asset within an organisational unit.
+This can be used to make corrections to asset amounts when an error has occurred.
+All BUY/SELL orders within the unit made with this asset type will be during this method.
+IT admins may want to give appropriate notice of this change to prevent any issues.<br />
+**(NOTE: is there a better way to modify the assets without cancelling orders?)** <br />
+*@throws* Exception if the organisational unit does not exist <br />
+*@throws* Exception if the asset does not exist in the system <br />
+*@throws* Exception the amount is out of bounds <br />
+**void modifyAsset(orgUnit, asset, amount)**

+        - Check if organisational unit exists.
+        - IF organisational unit does not exist, throw exception.
+        - IF organisational unit does exist, check if asset exists.
+        - IF asset does not exist, throw exception.
+        - IF asset does exist, check if amount is out of bounds.
+        - IF amount < 0, throw exception.
+        - IF amount >= 0, use a loop with cancelOrder() to cancel all orders containing the specified asset.
+        - Overide asset amount for organisational unit.

+*Method desc:* Method used by IT admins to change the amount of credits an organisational unit has.
+This can be used to make corrections to credit amounts when an error has occurred, or to add/subtract credits for other reasons.
+All BUY/SELL orders within the unit will be during this method.
+IT admins may want to give appropriate notice of this change to prevent any issues. <br />
+**(NOTE: is there a better way to modify credits without cancelling orders?)** <br />
+*@throws* Exception if the organisational unit does not exist <br />
+*@throws* Exception the amount is out of bounds <br />
+**void modifyCredits(orgUnit, amount)**

+        - Check if organisational unit exists.
+        - IF organisational unit does not exist, throw exception.
+        - IF organisational unit does exist, check if amount is out of bounds.
+        - IF amount < 0, throw exception.
+        - IF amount >= 0, use a loop with cancelOrder() to cancel all orders within the unit.
+        - Overide credit amount for organisational unit.

 *Method desc:* To view available credits of an organisational unit.
 The user calls this method with no parameters.
 The method will print the available credits.<br />
 *@returns* Integer for the amount of available credits<br />